Crafting Fair Pay Scales: A Guide for Modern Workplaces

 How often should I review and update my pay scales?

-Regularly reviewing your pay scales annually is crucial.
+It is crucial to review your pay scales annually.
 Consider market changes, industry trends, legal updates, and internal feedback to ensure your system remains fair, competitive, and compliant.

 What should I do if I discover pay discrepancies within my existing team?